Health Insurance in North Dakota

 - Coinsurance: Your share of the cost for a covered health-care service, usually calculated as a percentage (like 20%) of the allowed amount for the service.

-- Premium: The amount you pay for your health insurance or plan each month.
+- Premium: The amount you pay for your health insurance in North Dakota each month.

 - Network: The doctors, hospitals, and suppliers your health insurer has contracted with to deliver health-care services to their members.